Animation and Keyboard Events¶

 place that jQuery exceeds raw JavaScript.
 (That's not literally true,

-since jQuery is implemented in raw JavaScript, but with animate
+since jQuery is implemented in raw JavaScript, but with animate, the

 added value is enormous.)